surbhi18/personal-website/content/publication/reliable-relu/index.md

   - Alphabetical Ordering
   - Alphabetical Ordering
   - Alphabetical Ordering
-publication: Conference on Learning Theory
+publication: Conference on Learning Theory (COLT) 2017
-publication_short: COLT
+publication_short: COLT 2017
 abstract: "We give the first dimension-efficient algorithms for learning Rectified Linear Units (ReLUs), which are functions of the form x -> max(0, w · x) with w ∈ S n−1